How to Help Teens Manage Their Time With a Homeschool Planner

-Throughout our homeschool journey we have helped our children focus not only on academics, but also on life skills.
-As they’ve moved into the middle and high school years we have been gradually building time management skills using a variety of tools and resources.
+Over the years, we have helped our children focus not only on academics, but also on life skills for teens.
+As they’ve moved into the middle and high school years, we have been gradually building time management skills using a variety of tools and resources, like various planners.

 Helping our children build time management skills has been a slow and steady process.
 Several years ago we started by listing weekly activities on a dry erase board, then we moved on to creating written schedules and “to do” lists”, and now my teens are independently managing their time with an online homeschool planner.